shdlabs/SSTorytime/docs/searchN4L.md

 # searchN4L

 This is a tool for querying the database.
+This is redesigned to avoid having to use command line options.
+The only command line option is `-v` for verbose output, which is helpful for debugging.

+## Commands

+The tool recognizes a number of words:

+"on"
+"for"
+"about"

+"note"
+"page"

+"path"
+"seq"
+"from"
+"to"
+"ctx"

+"context"
+"as"
+"chapter"
+"section"
+"in"
+"arrow"
+"limit"
+"depth"
+"range"
+"distance"

 Using the pre-loaded examples, you can try: